Different Perspectives on FLP Impossibility: The Algorithm – Proposals Phase

 \textbf{Case 8}: Process $P_{c}$ crashed \textbf{after} broadcasting $\Pi_c^{Frst}$.

-It is similar to the two cases with no crash.
-In both a crash \textbf{before} broadcasting $\Pi^{Scnd}$ has no effect on the outcome.
+Similarly to the cases with no crash: in both a crash \textbf{before} broadcasting $\Pi^{Scnd}$ has no effect on the outcome.
 In Case 1, the processes completing with $V^F$ receive $(N-1)$ $\Pi^{Scnd}$ and one less $\Pi^{Scnd}$ cannot change the outcome.
-In Case 2, all processes complete with $V^F$ The only difference is the completion of $(N-1)$ processes.
+In Case 2, all processes complete with $V^F$.
+Difference is the completion of $(N-1)$ processes.

 \textbf{Case 9}: Process $P_{c}$ crashed \textbf{while} broadcasting $\Pi_c^{Scnd}$.